datalayer-examples/jupyterlab-extensions-example/docs/concepts.md

 `JupyterLab` is in fact a `Lumino Application`.
 The `Lumino Application` is responsible for the dependency injection.

-TODO Create a simple Lumino application.
+- [ ] TODO Create a simple Lumino application to showcase simple dependency injection.

 ## Source vs Prebuilt Extensions